We're Only in It for the Money: Censorship and reissues

-Themes
+Music and lyrics

 In his lyrics for We're Only in It for the Money, Zappa speaks as a voice for "the freaks—imaginative outsiders who didn't fit comfortably into any group", according to AllMusic writer Steve Huey.
 Subsequently, the album satirizes hippie culture and left-wing politics, as well as targeting right-wing politics, describing both political sides as "prisoners of the same narrow-minded, superficial phoniness."
 Zappa later stated in 1978, "hippies were pretty stupid. ... the people involved in [youth] processes ... are very sensitive to criticism.
 They always take themselves too seriously.
 So anybody who impugns the process, whether it's a peace march or love beads or whatever it is – that person is the enemy and must be dealt with severely.
 So we came under a lot of criticism, because we dared to suggest that perhaps what was going on was really stupid."

-Another element of the album's lyrical content came from the Los Angeles Police Department's harassment and arrests of young rock fans, which made it difficult for the band to perform on the West Coast, leading the band to move to New York City for better financial opportunities.
+Another element of the album's lyrical content came from the Los Angeles Police Department's harassment and arrests of young rock fans, (which later led to the Sunset Strip curfew riots) made it difficult for the band to perform on the West Coast, leading the band to move to New York City for better financial opportunities.
 Additionally, Zappa made reference to comedian Lenny Bruce; the song "Harry, You're A Beast" quotes Bruce's routine "To Is A Preposition, Come Is A Verb".

-The song "Flower Punk" parodies the garage rock staple "Hey Joe", and depicts a youth going to San Francisco to become a flower child and join a psychedelic rock band.
+The song "Flower Punk" parodies the flower power movement and the garage rock staple "Hey Joe", and depicts a youth going to San Francisco to become a flower child, join a psychedelic rock band, smoke weed and acquire groupies.
 Additionally, the track makes a reference to "Wild Thing", one of the songs that defined the counterculture of that period.
 The rhythmic pattern of "Flower Punk" is complex, consisting of 4 bars of a fast 5 (2–3), followed by 4 bars of 7 (2–2–3).

-Packaging
+On the album’s original liner notes, Zappa instructs listeners to read Franz Kafka’s In the Penal Colony before listening to the final track on the album, “The Chrome Plated Megaphone of Destiny”.